FREQUENTLY ASKED QUESTIONS

 Q. What do we do about food/drinks?

 A. We do provide a free full breakfast to our guests, but do not offer other meals.
 To keep our property as quiet and private as possible, we opted to not put in a restaurant or bar on the grounds.
 Also, there are so many great hotels in the area offering restaurant/bar service that we decided to do something a little different.
 All of our villas have fully-equipped kitchens, and there is a poolside bbq for guests’ use.
-There is also pizza delivery available from noon-onwards to the property, as well as other delivery options.
-We are lucky enough to have some amazing chefs in the area, who will come to Villas Hermosas to cook private gourmet 4-course meals for groups of any size, and who design the menu specifically for you and your likes/dislikes (average price $82-90/head).
+There is also pizza delivery available from noon-onwards to the property, as well as a delivery company that will deliver food from any restaurant in town, in addition to groceries, pharmacy items, etc. We are lucky enough to have some amazing chefs in the area, who will come to Villas Hermosas to cook private gourmet 4-course meals for groups of any size, and who design the menu specifically for you and your likes/dislikes (average price $82-90/head).
 If you are looking for a family-style, less elaborate private chef there are less expensive, simpler options available as well.
 Please ask us for details.
 As for drinks, we are happy to bring a bartender on for our large groups, but do not have one on staff full-time, in order to keep your villa rates low.
 We do sell beer, pop, wine, ice cream, and other snacks on the premises, or you are welcome to bring them from outside.

 Q. Where is the closest restaurant/bar/store to Villas Hermosas?

-A. We have two great restaurants, one with bar, within walking distance to the hotel, each about 200 mts away.
-There is a small supermarket in Playa Hermosa about a mile away for basic items, but the selection at the supermarkets in town is better.
+A. We now have four great restaurants, two with bars, within walking distance to the hotel, from 150-400mts away.
+There is a small supermarket in Playa Hermosa about 1km away for basic items, but the selection at the supermarkets in town is better.

 Q. Is there yoga/pilates available in this area?